Armed U.S. gun rights activists rally against proposed Virginia gun laws

 Northam, a Democrat, has vowed to push through new gun control laws and is backing a package of eight bills, including universal background checks, a “red flag” law, a ban on assault-style rifles and a limit of one handgun-a-month purchase.
 It does not call for confiscating guns currently legally owned.

-It is not his first attempt at that target.
-He called a special legislative session last year after the massacre of 12 people in Virginia Beach, but the Republicans who then controlled the legislature ended the meeting without a vote.
+It is not his first attempt.
+He called a special legislative session last year after the massacre of 12 people in Virginia Beach, but the Republicans who then controlled the legislature ended that meeting without a vote.

 State Democratic leaders and activists believe that move contributed to the November victories that gave them control of both chambers.